cyrus-/relit/ArtifactOverview.md

 If the reader wishes to examine the source code, it is included in the `reason` and `relit` directories (which are git repos).
 In particular, the file

-  `relit/ppx_relit/ppx_relit.ml`
+  relit/ppx_relit/ppx_relit.ml

 can be read starting from the bottom to understand the process of TLM expansion.
-We also include a short write-up describing the implementation (which was submitted to the OCaml Workshop) in the home directory, for the curious reader.
+We also include a short write-up describing the implementation (which was submitted to the OCaml Workshop) on the desktop, for the curious reader.

 # Unimplemented Features